wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/using-file-inbound-endpoint.md

     should specify the URL as
     `           sftp://{username}:{password}@{hostname/ip_address}/{source_filepath}                     `

-    ``` html/xml
+    ```
             sftp://admin:pass@localhost/orders
     ```

-!!! tip
+!!!
+Tip
   If the password contains special characters, these characters will need to be replaced with their hexadecimal representation.
   - To configure the file inbound protocol for FILE connections, you should specify the URL as
     `           file://{local_file_system_path}                     `

-    ``` html/xml
+    ```
         file:///home/user/test/in
     ```